ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 **Cons:**

-- increased memory usage and data update time from clients pre-populating data with field for each formatted column
+- Increased memory usage and data update time from clients pre-populating data with field for each formatted column
-- added complexity of writing procedural code even for simple formatting use cases
+- Added complexity of writing procedural code even for simple formatting use cases
-- reduced cross-app consistency if formatting code isn't shared
+- Potential cross-app inconsistency if formatting code isn't shared

 **Implementation Cost:**